Where to Eat, Play & Stay in Kauai

 I had read lots of great reviews about this food truck and it definitely lived up to the hype!
 Fresh Bite Kauai is located in Hanalei (the north side) and offers healthy fare sourced from local and organic farms.
 We stopped in for lunch in between snorkeling at the nearby beaches and it was the perfect casual spot to enjoy a nice meal.
 With ingredients that fresh and flavorful, you can’t go wrong.

 This isn’t a place I would typically eat at but it’s unique to Kauai so I figured, why not give it a try?
 Puka Dog is known for serving up Hawaiian-style hot dogs (and veggie dogs!) topped with a secret garlic lemon sauce and Hawaiian fruit relish in a sweet bread bun.

-It was good but I wasn’t blown away by mine, mostly because I’m a dill relish and ketchup kind-of-girl however, Brandon loved his.
-He ordered it with their special Hawaiian-style mustard (he hates ketchup) which I think probably made a big difference.
+It was good but I wasn’t blown away by mine, mostly because I’m a dill relish and ketchup kind-of-girl.
+Brandon, however, loved his.
+He ordered it with their special Hawaiian-style mustard (he hates ketchup) which I think made a big difference.
 Either way, it’s a good spot to indulge for a casual lunch or dinner.

 Captain’s Bar at the Grand Hyatt

 Another good spot to visit in your bathing suit.
-We decided to walk to the Hyatt pool bar from Poipu beach for lunch one day and it as definitely worth the extra steps.
+We decided to walk to the Hyatt pool bar from Poipu beach for lunch one day and it’s definitely worth the extra steps.
 The view of the Hyatt’s massive pools is impressive as is the homemade veggie burger.